UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Aids in curating content for design education

-          * Aids in mentoring product designers and content strategists
+          * Mentors product designers and content strategists
         title: AVP for Design Mentorship
       - description: >-
           **The People Officer**